komparo/rosetta-pipeline/README.md

 <!-- Do not edit this by hand, this is automatically generated based on scripts/templates/README.Rmd -->

-# Rosetta pipeline: A showcase and characterisation of pipeline frameworks
+# Rosetta pipeline: A showcase and comparison of pipeline frameworks

 [![Build
 Status](https://travis-ci.com/komparo/rosetta-pipeline.svg?branch=master)](https://travis-ci.com/komparo/rosetta-pipeline)